Hap Seng Plantations Holdings Bhd (5138) — Net Asset Quality Index

 Annual Net Asset Quality Index for Hap Seng Plantations Holdings Bhd (2008–2025)

 The table below presents the year-by-year Net Asset Quality Index for Hap Seng Plantations Holdings Bhd from 2008 to 2025, covering 18 annual filings.
 Each row shows total assets, total liabilities, net assets, the quality index percentage, and the change in percentage points compared to the prior year.
-For market capitalisation and the full company profile, see market value of Hap Seng Plantations Holdings Bhd.
+For market capitalisation and the full company profile, see market cap of Hap Seng Plantations Holdings Bhd.

 | Year | Quality Index | Net Assets (MYR) | Total Assets | Total Liabilities | Change (pp) |